KeKsBoTer/setlXPlayground/README.md

 $ go build -o setlxplayground.exe .
 ```

-No the playground can be started with
+Now the playground can be started with
 ```bash
 # (on Windows use setlxplayground.exe)
 ./setlxplayground -host 8080